nathants/bsv/readme.md

 - [bsort](#bsort) - timsort rows by the first column
 - [bsplit](#bsplit) - split a stream into multiple files
 - [bsum](#bsum) - sum the first column
-- [bsumeach](#bsumeach) - sum the second colum of each contiguous identical row by strcmp the first column
+- [bsumeach](#bsumeach) - sum the second colum of each contiguous identical row by the first column
-- [bsumeach-hash](#bsumeach-hash) - sum as i64 the second colum by hashmap of the first column
+- [bsumeach-hash](#bsumeach-hash) - sum as i64 the second colum by hash of the first column
 - [bsv](#bsv) - convert csv to bsv
 - [btake](#btake) - take while the first column is VALUE
-- [btakeuntil](#btakeuntil) - take until the first column is strcmp gte to VALUE
+- [btakeuntil](#btakeuntil) - for sorted input, take until the first column is gte to VALUE
 - [bunzip](#bunzip) - split a multi column input into single column outputs
 - [bzip](#bzip) - combine single column inputs into a multi column output
 - [csv](#csv) - convert bsv to csv